denis-yuen/amazon-genomics-cli/site/content/en/docs/Best practices/controllingcosts.md

 integer number of attempts.

 Even with retries, there is a risk that spot interruption will case a task or entire workflow to fail.
-Use of an engines call caching capabilities (if available) can help avoid repeating work if a partially complete workflow needs to be restarted du to Spot instance interruption.
+Use of an engines call caching capabilities (if available) can help avoid repeating work if a partially complete workflow needs to be restarted due to Spot instance interruption.

 ## Use private ECR registries